 The Outdoor Warning System is tested on the first Wednesday of each month at 1:00 p.m.
-If the weather is overcast or rainy and that a test could be mistaken for an actual alert, the test is not performed.
+The test is not performed when the weather is overcast or rainy, so that people won't confuse the test for an actual alert.

 We highly recommend that residents purchase a National Oceanic & Atmospheric Administration (NOAA) Weather Radio.
 A NOAA Weather Radio is a nationwide network of radio stations broadcasting continuous weather information directly from a nearby National Weather Service Office.